The Proud Family: Louder and Prouder: Episodes

-Season 2 (2023)

 Production

 In August 2019, Tommy Davidson stated that The Proud Family would be revived for a third season on Disney+.

 On January 1, 2020, the original series began streaming on Disney+, and shortly thereafter Disney executives approached Farquhar and Smith about reviving the series On February 27, 2020, the show was formally ordered on Disney+.
-The original cast (minus Tara Strong, due to casting restrictions and Orlando Brown, due to his troubled problems) reprised their roles, and Keke Palmer will voice a new character introduced to the series named Maya Leibowitz-Jenkins, who is a 14-year-old activist.
-Zachary Quinto and Billy Porter will also voice her adoptive parents, Barry and Randall Leibowitz-Jenkins, and EJ Johnson will replace Phil LaMarr as Michael Collins.
-In July 2021, Canadian studio WildBrain stated that they will be engaging in animation services for the series, while it is produced by Disney Television Animation, a studio not involved with the original series.
-The executive producers of the series, Bruce W. Smith and Ralph Farquhar, said that the "show never really went away" and called it the "perfect time to bring back this show."
-ScreenRant argued that the revival will break down barriers through the inclusion of multicultural families and characters belonging to the LGBTQ+ community.
+The original cast (minus Tara Strong, due to casting restrictions and Orlando Brown, due to his judicial processes) reprised their roles, and Keke Palmer voiced a new character introduced to the series named Maya Leibowitz-Jenkins, who is a 14-year-old activist.
+Zachary Quinto and Billy Porter also voice her adoptive parents, Barry and Randall Leibowitz-Jenkins, and EJ Johnson replaced Phil LaMarr as Michael Collins.
+In July 2021, Canadian studio WildBrain stated that they would be engaging in animation services for the series, while it is produced by Disney Television Animation, a studio not involved with the original series.
+The executive producers of the series, Bruce W. Smith and Ralph Farquhar, said that the "show never really went away" and called it the "perfect time to bring back this show".
+Screen Rant argued that the revival will break down barriers through the inclusion of multicultural families and characters belonging to the LGBTQ+ community.